 To the person or people with whom the child has lived; or

-To other individuals or people that the court feels suitable and able to provide a stable environment for the child.
+To other individuals or people, the court feels suitable and can provide a stable environment for the child.

 Unless shown otherwise or unless the parents agree otherwise, joint custody is presumed to be in the best interests of the child and will be awarded based on the following factors: